The Food Philosphy at TIA Wellness ResortMichelle Ford

 We also provide the guest with support and guidance and flexibility to enjoy their meals in an environment of their choice where they are comfortable to honour their decisions - whether in restaurants, quietly at the poolside, or privately in the room.

-4. You promote your surroundings as another reason for staying at Fusion Maia.
+4. You promote your surroundings as another reason for staying at TIA Wellness Resort.
 What would be your personal favourites?

 No visit to our area is complete without visiting Hoi An.
 Take photographs in the lantern-lit lanes, stop off at the charming local coffee shops and enjoy a Vietnamese coffee or take a bicycle into the rice fields to see daily life.